 Fourth Grade at St. Mary's

-The fourth grade curriculum builds upon their completion of third grade at St. Mary’s, integrating language arts, math, science, and geography/history into units of fun and vigorous instruction.
+St. Mary's fourth-grade curriculum builds upon their completion of third grade at St. Mary’s, integrating language arts, math, science, and geography/history into units of fun and vigorous instruction.

-As emerging leaders, our fourth grade students assist with our weekly assembly, "Storm Central" and broadcast twice daily on our radio station, K-Storm.
+As emerging leaders, our fourth-grade students assist with our weekly assembly, "Storm Central" and broadcast twice daily on our radio station, K-Storm.

-Fine Arts (Visual and Music)
+- Fine Arts (Visual and Music)

-Research Famous Oklahomans
+- Research Famous Oklahomans

-Ardmore Train Trip
+- Ardmore Train Trip